GAEfan/app_engine_backup_loader/README.md

 1) Go to: https://ah-builtin-python-bundle-dot-YOURAPPNAME.appspot.com/_ah/datastore_admin?app_id=s~YOURAPPNAME
 2) Select the entities to back up
 3) Hit "Backup Entities".

+NOTE: Previously GAE separated your "Backup name" and the model name  with a double underscore.
+Now it seems they use a single underscore.
+So, make sure your "Backup name" ends in a underscore.
+That is how we locate the model name

-Store to bucket (e.g.: my-backups/20171203) (Suggest a nearline bucket for cheap storage)
+Store to bucket with new directory (e.g.: my-backups/20171203) (Suggest a nearline bucket for cheap storage)

 4) To download the backups, cd to the directory you want:

 $ cd /some/directory/I/like/